 And He has humbled you and caused you to hunger and caused you to eat the manna which you had not known, even your fathers had not known, in order to cause you to know that man shall not live by bread alone, but man shall live by every word that proceeds from the mouth of Adonai.” ~ Deut.
 8: 2-3

-In Exodus we learn about the story of Moses and the Israelites being called into the desert.
+In Exodus, we learn about the story of Moses and the Israelites being called into the desert.
 God called them out of the life they had known in Egypt, even though dysfunctional.
-It was here that they began a new trust-walk with Him, as He led them to their Promised Land.
+It was here that they began a new trust walk with Him, as He led them to their Promised Land.

 This story has resonated with my soul for years now.
-Prior to my husband’s separation from the Navy it was the story the Lord laid on my heart for months.
+Prior to my husband’s separation from the Navy, it was the story the Lord laid on my heart for months.
 As we have walked in obedience to His leading it has continued to come to mind.

 The desert is a fascinating place spiritually.
 We have come to learn that the word wilderness used in Exodus coincides with hearing God speak.
-In our experience, this time in the wilderness has certainly been full of teaching from the Lord.
+In our experience, this time in the wilderness has certainly been full of teachings from the Lord.

 Truth #1: God is Sovereign

 It is easy to lose sight of the character and love of God when everything in life seems to be upside down and inside out.
 The valleys of this life can truly feel like a burden we cannot bear.